Families grieve as ABQ tallies 100th homicide

 Walker gathered with hundreds of others at a park beside Valley High on Saturday evening.

-The crowd formed a large circle around a table where a photo collage of Romero and candles were placed.
+The crowd formed a large circle around a table where candles and a photo collage of Romero were placed.
 The people held blue balloons and candles, some wearing sweaters bearing Romero’s picture, as many shared stories of him.

 As the sun set, they let go of their balloons and held the lights high, chanting “Long live Lolo.”
 The balloons drifted skyward — eventually blending into the deep-blue dusk.